saifulkhan/storytelling-vis/README.md

     .show();
 ```

-See the implementation of various action classes in 📂`src/components/storyboards/actions` for more details.
+**Action Factory:** The `ActionFactory` utilizes a factory design pattern to simplify the creation of action objects, making it more efficient to generate actions from feature action tables.

+**Code:** Further details can be found in the `src/components/storyboards/actions` directory.

-📈 Example creation and visualization of various actions [🔗](http://localhost:3000/storyboards/examples/test-actions).
+**Example:** Example creation and visualization of various actions [🔗](http://localhost:3000/storyboards/examples/test-actions).

 ## Plots